IHB-IBR-department/TMFC_toolbox/README.md

 ### Volume of interest (VOI)

 Click **"VOIs"** button to extract time series for the selected ROI set.
 Select conditions of interest.
 All other conditions will be considered as nuisance conditions.
-TMFC toolbox uses SPM12 volume of interest (VOI) function to extract time series.
+TMFC toolbox uses SPM volume of interest (VOI) function to extract time series.
 It extracts the first eigenvariate for the seed ROI after removing effects of no interest (using nuisance regressors, such as motion regressors, aCompCorr regressors, regressors for conditions of no interest, etc), and performing whitening and high-pass filtering.

 Once the calculations are complete, TMFC toolbox will create a **"...\TMFC_project_name\ROI_sets\ROI_set_name\VOIs"** folder with subjects' subfolders.
-Subjects' subfolders will contain SPM12 **VOI .mat files**.
+Subjects' subfolders will contain SPM **VOI .mat files**.

 ### Psyhophysiological interaction (PPI) terms

 Click **"PPIs"** button to calculate PPI terms using the deconvolution procedure ([Gitelman et al., 2003](https://doi.org/10.1016/S1053-8119(03)00058-2)).
-TMFC toolbox uses SPM12 Parametric Empirical Bayes (PEB) function to calulate PPI terms.
+TMFC toolbox uses SPM Parametric Empirical Bayes (PEB) function to calulate PPI terms.
 Select two options:
 1) "Enable/Disable mean centering" ([Di, Reynolds & Biswal, 2017](https://doi.org/10.1002/hbm.23413),[Masharipov et al., 2025](https://doi.org/10.1038/s42003-024-07088-3)).
 2) "Enable/Disable whitening inversion" ([He et al., 2025](https://doi.org/10.1101/2025.05.22.655642)).

 Once the calculations are complete, TMFC toolbox will create a **"...\TMFC_project_name\ROI_sets\ROI_set_name\PPIs"** folder with subjects' subfolders.
-Subjects' subfolders will contain SPM12 **PPI .mat files**.
+Subjects' subfolders will contain SPM **PPI .mat files**.

 ### gPPI analysis

 Click **"gPPI"** button to perform gPPI analysis.

 Once the calculations are complete, TMFC toolbox will create a **"...\TMFC_project_name\ROI_sets\ROI_set_name\gPPI"** folder with three subfolders:
-* **GLM_batches** - containes SPM12 batches for gPPI GLMs;
+* **GLM_batches** - containes SPM batches for gPPI GLMs;
 * **ROI_to_ROI**  - containes **gPPI functional connectivity matrices** (asymmetrical and symmetrical, symmetrization is carried out by averaging the upper and lower diagonal elements);
 * **Seed_to_voxel** - containes **voxel-by-voxel gPPI images** calculated for each seed ROI.